43 Summer Health Dangers You’re Probably Ignoring

 Things that sting

 More time outside means more risk of summertime stings.
 The problem is that many people don’t know they’re allergic to a bee or wasp sting until after they’ve been stung, and sometimes it takes a number of stings to trigger a full-blown allergic reaction.
-While life-threatening reactions to insect stings are rare, they’re not as rare as you might think: They’re a problem for nearly seven million people in the United States.
 If the pain of a sting is accompanied by hives, chest tightness, difficulty breathing, swelling of the tongue, or dizziness, see a doctor immediately.
-Here are other dangerous bugs to watch out for this summer.
+(Here’s the best way to treat every kind of bug bite.)

-Dry drowning has been in the news a lot recently because it often affects children and because it happens when people think they’re in the clear, after a near-drowning scare.
+Dry drowning often affects children.
+It happens when people think they’re in the clear, after a near-drowning scare.
 It occurs when inhaled water makes the vocal cords swell and closes off the airway.
 And then there’s the similar secondary drowning, during which water enters the lungs, causing fluid build-up and possibly pulmonary edema.
 While rare (1 to 2 percent of drownings), both dry and secondary drowning can be fatal if not caught early.
-The signs to look out for, according to WebMD: coughing, chest pain, labored breathing, and extreme lethargy.
+The signs to look out for are a persistent cough, trouble breathing, mental confusion, and lethargy.
 If your child is exhibiting any of these symptoms or just seems “off” after an incident, head to the ER immediately.

 Barbecuing is a summer staple, but it’s one that requires more safety know-how than just firing up the grill and slapping on some hamburgers.
-According to the National Fire Protection Association, between 2009 and 2013, there was an average of 8,900 home fires that started with a grill, hibachi, or barbecue.
-This resulted in an annual average of 10 deaths, 160 injuries, and $118 million in property damage.
+According to the National Fire Protection Association, between 2014 and 2018, there was an average of 10,600 home fires that started with a grill, hibachi, or barbecue.
+This resulted in an annual average of 10 deaths, 160 injuries, and $149 million in property damage.
 Five out of six of the culprits were gas grills.
 To avoid a similarly devastating situation, make sure to clean equipment properly, keep it away from things that could catch fire, and never leave it unattended when it’s on.
+(Need more tips?
+Here are 16 ways you’re using your grill wrong.)

-Approximately 80,000 people in the United States head to the hospital every year for lawnmower accidents, according to Prevention.
+Approximately 80,000 people in the United States head to the hospital every year for lawn mower accidents, according to a 2006 report in the Annals of Emergency Medicine.
 Fortunately, the injuries aren’t always as gruesome as you might think.
 The majority of them happen when a mower accidentally runs over an object like a rock or a stick and the mower blades inadvertently send it hurtling in your direction.
 Take particular care to clear the yard of debris before mowing, and make sure to mow in full daylight.
 It’s also a good idea to wear sunglasses, long pants, long sleeves, and closed-toe shoes for protection.

 Hidden air-conditioner mold

 You might not see it, but that doesn’t mean it’s not there and causing a potentially big problem.
 Dust, mold, allergens, and pollution accumulate on air-conditioning-unit filters, complicating things for people whose lung health is already compromised.
 Who might that be?
 Those with allergies, asthma, or other respiratory diseases.
-CNN advises people to clean or replace filters every three months, and when they do, to wear gloves and a mask for protection.
-Here are 11 other surprising ways your house might be making you sick.
+It’s nearly impossible to clean a unit once mold is present, so you may have to replace it with a new unit, says Lara Adler, an environmental toxins expert and certified holistic health coach in Portland, Oregon.
+If you have a central HVAC system, make sure to maintain it regularly.
+(Here are 11 other surprising ways your house might be making you sick.)

-Talk about hidden dangers.
-Both perfumes and essential oils can make your skin more sensitive to the sun and, as a result, increase your risk of sunburn.
-Benzophenones, retinoids, and certain fragrances are the culprits in perfumes, according to Livestrong, while essential oils “act like cooking oils” and make your skin absorb more UV rays.
-It’s probably a good idea to ditch the scents if you plan to be in the summer sun.
+Perfumes and certain fragrances can make your skin more sensitive to the sun and, as a result, increase your risk of sunburn.
+Fragrances with ingredients like cedar, rosemary, sandalwood, lavender, and bergamot, can contain chemicals that affect the skin, says Sonia Batra, MD, board-certified dermatologist and co-host of The Doctors.
+It’s probably a good idea to forgo the scents if you plan to be in the summer sun.

 Urinary tract infections

-A urinary tract infection is annoying in any season, but studies show that you have a higher likelihood of developing one in the summer, especially if you’re a woman under 44.
-This may be due to a higher risk of dehydration or an increase in sexual activity during the summer months.
+A urinary tract infection is annoying in any season, but you have a higher likelihood of developing one in the summer when the heat and humidity increase and you’re more likely to be dehydrated, according to the Urology Care Foundation.
 So take particular care to stay hydrated, which will dilute urine and flush out bacteria, and always use the bathroom shortly after having sex.
+UTI symptoms include the need to go to the bathroom often, cloudy, smelly urine, and painful, burning sensation when you go.

 Zika, West Nile, and other infections carried by mosquitoes

-Every year, there seems to be a new dangerous mosquito-borne disease wreaking havoc on the country.
-In the past decade, there have been surges of West Nile, which can cause debilitating muscle weakness and encephalitis, as well as Zika, which can cause the devastating birth defect microcephaly in the fetuses of pregnant women.
-The problem is, mosquitoes are so prevalent, it feels like a losing battle, so people end up getting lax or doing nothing.
+Mosquitoes are responsible for spreading many dangerous diseases including West Nile virus, which can cause debilitating muscle weakness and encephalitis, as well as Zika, which can cause birth defects during pregnancy.
+That’s why it’s so important to protect yourself against mosquitoes.
 Dr. Salber advises avoiding exposure when possible: “I am not saying you should never venture into nature.
 Rather, you should take precautions, like avoiding being outside uncovered during periods when mosquitoes are most active, covering up with long-sleeved shirts and pants, and using a high-quality insect repellent.”
-For added protection, check out these 8 foods that can protect you against bug bites.
+(For added protection, check out these 8 foods that can protect you against bug bites.)

 Your daily medications